chinapedia/wikipedia.abstract.en/Page/Cat.md

 Play

-Play_fight_between_cats.webmhd.webm Cat_playing_with_a_lizard.jpg Domestic cats, especially young kittens, are known for their love of play.
+Domestic cats, especially young kittens, are known for their love of play.
 This behavior mimics hunting and is important in helping kittens learn to stalk, capture, and kill prey.[223]
 Cats also engage in play fighting, with each other and with humans.
 This behavior may be a way for cats to practice the skills needed for real combat, and might also reduce any fear they associate with launching attacks on other animals.[224]

 Owing to the close similarity between play and hunting, cats prefer to play with objects that resemble prey, such as small furry toys that move rapidly, but rapidly lose interest (they become habituated) in a toy they have played with before.[225]
 Cats also tend to play with toys more when they are hungry.[226]
 String is often used as a toy, but if it is eaten, it can become caught at the base of the cat's tongue and then move into the intestines, a medical emergency which can cause serious illness, even death.[227]
 Owing to the risks posed by cats eating string, it is sometimes replaced with a laser pointer's dot, which cats may chase.[228]

 Reproduction

-Cats_having_sex_in_Israel.jpg known as lordosis behavior.]]
-Radiography_of_a_pregnant_cat.jpg Three-hour-old-kitten.jpg]]
+known as lordosis behavior.]] ]]

 Female cats are seasonally polyestrous, which means they may have many periods of heat over the course of a year, the season beginning in spring and ending in late autumn.
 Heat periods occur about every two weeks and last about 4 to 7 days.[229]
 Multiple males will be attracted to a female in heat.
 The males will fight over her, and the victor wins the right to mate.
 At first, the female rejects the male, but eventually the female allows the male to mate.
 The female utters a loud yowl as the male pulls out of her because a male cat's penis has a band of about 120–150 backwards-pointing penile spines, which are about 1 mm long; upon withdrawal of the penis, the spines rake the walls of the female's vagina, which acts to induce ovulation.
 This act also occurs to clear the vagina of other sperm in the context of a second (or more) mating, thus giving the later males a larger chance of conception.[230]